 After working on a variety of productions for other companies including the sell-out successes Glengarry Glen Ross with Strathclyde theatre group, Rope and Reasons to Be Pretty, Gary Hurr and Aaron Pennie decided it was time to branch out and start their own company.

 Gary trained at Strathclyde University’s drama school and made his debut in Shakespeare’s Measure For Measure, in 2010.
 Since then he has appeared in numerous productions, including Hamlet, Beyond The Rainbow and directed and took the titular role in Jeffrey Bernard Is Unwell, staged as part of the 2015 Glasgow International Comedy Festival.

-Aaron studied acting at Strathclyde universities drama class starting with small shows with fellow friends and actors and since then has appeared with a number of companies across the west of scotland and has been involved with STG since 2016 directing Reasons to be Pretty and producing Glengary Glen Ross and Rope.
+Aaron studied acting at Strathclyde universities drama class starting with small shows with fellow friends and actors and since then has appeared with a number of companies across the west of scotland and has was involved with STG since 2016 directing Reasons to be Pretty and producing Glengary Glen Ross and Rope.